buildout/buildout.github.com/source/install.rst

       $ bin/buildout init

-3. To **add zc.buildout to a new project**, the primary step is to execute the :command:`buildout init` command while your current directory is set to the root of the project directory.
+3. To **add zc.buildout to a new project**, the primary step is to execute the :program:`buildout init` command while your current directory is set to the root of the project directory.
 This command will create all necessary files/directories, including a minimal :file:`buildout.cfg` file to control buildout.